By Swann Bigot, legal expert and consultant in international affairs, for Eurasia Network – October 4, 2019

 After the payment you will receive the report and an invoice in pdf format.

-The report is written in English and delivered by e-mail after the payment.
+The report is written in English and delivered by e-mail.